No matter how good your garage gym setup, if you don't have the right temperature, it can seriously impact your performance.

 Why is it so hard to exercise in the winter season?

-The cold weather can discourage people from working out, which is why it's so important to have a comfortable space for your gym.
-It can also be challenging to find the motivation, and naturally, we eat more during the winter months.
+The cold weather can discourage people from working out, it can also be challenging to find the motivation, and naturally, we eat more during the winter months.
 Many people are tempted to wait until the new year to really start exercising, but consistency is key, so you should keep going during the winter season.

 Is it better to work out in a hot or cold home gym?